 But is this plausible?
 Will democracies accept rising wealth-income inequalities?

-The R>G inequality is not a natural law (although it is a logical outcome of free and competitive capital markets); rather it is shaped by public policies, politics and institutions.
+The R>G inequality is a logical outcome of free and competitive capital markets, but it is also institutionally embedded and shaped by public policies, politics and institutions.

 To reverse the R>G inequality, economic growth would need to exceed 2 percent over the coming decades and/or taxes on capital would need to reduce the net return to below 3 percent.
 Absent this, capital/income ratios will continue to grow.

 There is no equilibrium distribution of wealth.
 Left to its own devises, the market will ensure that the inequality in capital ownership and wealth will grow indefinitely.

 The freer the capital-market, the greater the inequality of wealth.

 We still need to explain why wealth inequalities have not returned to 19th century levels?

 One of the most important reasons was that WW1 and WW2 brought an end to inheritance.